Skip to main content

 If a PCB manufacturer ignores this, faulty holes will result, turning the board into scrap.
 The superior Hitachi drilling machines are implemented at Sierra circuits with a 1 mil hole placement tolerance.

-Laser drilling
+2. Laser drilling

-Laser drills, on the other hand, can drill much smaller holes.
-Laser drilling is a non-contact process in which the workpiece and the tool do not come in contact.
+It is a non-contact process in which the workpiece and the tool do not come in contact.
 A laser beam is used to remove board material and create precise holes.
 Here, the drill depth can be effortlessly controlled.

-The laser technology is used to drill controlled depth vias with ease.
+The laser technology is used to drill controlled-depth vias with ease.
 Here, a minimum hole diameter of 2 mils (0.002”) can be drilled with precision.

 Laser drilling limitations